+Also responsible for trophies and special recognition.

+Where applicable, all Member Directors and Executive Board members are requested to use systems implemented by LNAL to support operations of the league.
+This includes, but is not limited to, registration, scheduling, umpire scheduling, umpire pay and the LNAL website and social media page.

-Executive Board Members will be elected to a two-year term with total tenure not to exceed three consecutive terms or six years in the same position.
-All Executive Board position elections shall be held at the October’s monthly meeting.
-Member Directors will be appointed by the Executive Committee to a single year term and reevaluated on a yearly basis.
-Nominations for candidacy will be accepted at the August and September monthly meeting and posted on the LNAL.com website.
+Member Directors will be appointed by the Executive Board to a single year term and reevaluated on a yearly basis.
+Nominations for candidacy will be accepted at the August and September monthly meeting and posted on the LNAL website.
 Nominations are restricted to league members with enough points to vote on league matters, as outlined in Article 2.
 In the event there are no nominations for members with voting rights, other nominations will be accepted.
-The Mboard members’ term of office shall be October 1 to September 3.
+The Member Directors term of office shall be October 1 to September 3.

-In the event an Executive Board position becomes vacant, the remaining members of the Executive Board shall have the authority and responsibility to replace the vacated position with an interim member as soon as practicable.
-Such new Interim Executive Board member shall be elected by the consensus of the remaining Executive Board Members and shall stand in office until the following October election.

-In the event a Member Board position becomes vacant, the Board President may appoint an existing member to the position, pending majority approval of the Executive Board, for the remainder of any elected term.
+In the event a Member Director position becomes vacant, the Board President may appoint an existing member to the position, pending majority approval of the Executive Board, for the remainder of any elected term.
 When voting the President may cast a second vote in order to break a tie.

-Any open position remaining on the board, subsequently to any appointments, will be announced at the next monthly meeting.
-Nominations for candidacy will be accepted at that meeting and at the outset of the following monthly meeting.
-A special election will take place at that meeting to fill the open position for the remainder of any elected term
+Article 3:

 MEMBERSHIP

-Membership in LNAL is open to all legal residents of North Attleboro.
-Member voting rights will be extended to all members who qualify, based on a membership point standard as set by these By-Laws and administered by the Board.
+Membership in LNAL is open to all legal residents of North Attleboro, MA.
+Member voting rights will be extended to all members who qualify, based on a membership point standard as set by these By-Laws and administered by the Executive Board.
 The tracking of points will be the responsibility of the LNAL Secretary.

-Voting rights will be extended to any and all members who have accumulated a minimum of twelve (12) points as of the voting date.
+Voting rights will be extended to any and all members who have accumulated a minimum of twelve (12) points within the operating year (October 1 -September 30th) as of the voting date.

-Points will be awarded for LNAL Board membership and other LNAL positions, including, but not limited to, coaching positions, participation in any LNAL event where a sign-up sheet is provided, monthly meetings, and other activities deemed appropriate by the Board.
+Points will be awarded for LNAL Board membership and other LNAL positions, including, but not limited to, coaching positions, participation in any LNAL event where a sign-up sheet is provided, monthly meetings, and other activities deemed appropriate by the Executive Board.
 Points will be earned and accrued as of the start date of the defined function.
 Start date will be defined as the date on which material effort toward the function commences.
 All earned points will have a term of one calendar year

 Full voting rights (up to 12 points) will also be granted to any duly elected or installed Board of Director immediately upon their installation as a Board Member.